-This Development Dialogue aims to deepen understanding and awareness of dialogue as a critical aspect of and tool for peacebuilding.
+This volume of Development Dialogue aims to deepen understanding and awareness of dialogue as a critical aspect of and tool for peacebuilding.

-Issue no.63 of Development Dialogue explores how to support and practice inclusive peacebuilding, urging a move away from symbolic engagement to genuine participation.
+Issue 63 of Development Dialogue explores how to support and practice inclusive peacebuilding, urging a move away from symbolic engagement to genuine participation.

-Issue no.62 of Development Dialogue juxtaposes good practices and positive change on the ground, with explorations of life-threateninng global disorders.
+Volume 62 of Development Dialogue juxtaposes good practices and positive change on the ground with explorations of life-threatening global disorders.

 Issue no.61 of Development Dialogue highlights the urgency of tackling climate and development, while exploring the importance of policy solutions being grounded in equity.